gauravsri/jules-document-service/README.md

 Build/Containerization: Maven/Gradle, Docker, Docker Compose

 3.6.
 Design Principles & Patterns
-The principles remain the same, applied to both backend and frontend where applicable (e.g., Single Responsibility for React components, Dependency Inversion with custom hooks).
+The principles remain the same, with the new SearchService interface being a prime example of the Open/Closed and Liskov Substitution principles.

 4. Database Schema
-The database schema remains unchanged.
+The primary database schema remains unchanged.

 5. Implementation Phases
 Phase 1: Core Infrastructure & Multi-Tenancy (Sprint 1-2)